zipvilization/Zipvilization/world/time/index.md

 Maturation matters.

-The participant may acquire the future capacity of an empire.
+> **A participant may acquire future capacity.**
+>

-**They cannot purchase its past.**
+> **They cannot purchase its past.**

-This is one of the strongest limits Zipvilization places on wealth.
+This creates a boundary between wealth and development.

 ---

-# Time is the limit capital cannot bypass
+# Time Is the Limit Capital Cannot Bypass

-Crypto systems naturally allow capital to move quickly.
+Blockchain assets can move quickly.

-That is useful.

-But if every other dimension of the world moved at the same speed, financial power would become equivalent to civilizational development.
+That does not mean every dimension of Zipvilization should move at market speed.

+If financial capacity automatically produced complete development, wealth would become equivalent to civilizational maturity.

-Zipvilization deliberately breaks that equivalence.
+Zipvilization deliberately separates them.

-Money can influence:
+Economic capacity can influence:

-- how much Solum a Holder controls,
+- how much SOLUM a Holder controls,
 - which territorial thresholds are satisfied,
-- and what future capacity becomes available.
+- and what future capacity becomes possible.

-Money cannot directly determine:
+It cannot directly determine:

 - how many biological cycles have already elapsed,
 - whether a territorial core has matured,
-- or how much history the world has actually accumulated.
+- or how much history has actually accumulated.

-This creates a boundary between:

-**wealth**

-and

-**development.**

-That boundary is essential.
+> **Wealth can change capacity.**
+>
+> **It cannot manufacture elapsed Time.**

 ---

-# Time creates consequence
+# Time Creates Consequence

-Without time, a decision can change state.
+Without Time, an action changes state.

-With time, a decision can create history.
+With Time, sequences of state changes can create history.

-Consider two territories with the same current amount of Solum.
+Two Colonists may currently control the same amount of SOLUM.

-Their present balance may be identical.
+Their current balances may be identical.

-Their histories may not be.
+Their developmental histories may not be.

-One may have existed for much longer.
+One Territory may have existed longer.

-One may have completed biological development.
+One may have completed more biological development.

 One may have crossed thresholds earlier.

-One may have accumulated mature structure.
+One may already contain mature lower structures.

-This means the world can eventually contain something a simple token balance cannot describe:
+The world can therefore contain something a current balance alone cannot describe:

 **age.**

-And age can matter because development happened inside it.

 ---

-# History is state with memory
+# History Is State With Memory

-Zipvilization does not need to write fictional history.
+Zipvilization does not need fictional history.

-The world can acquire real history through changes in canonical state.
+History can emerge from real changes in canonical state.

 A Colonist arrives.